LMFDB/lmfdb-inventory/README.md

 ## Databases:

-This is just an overview, for detailed informatino see specific files in the `database-inventory` subdirectory.
+This is just an overview, for detailed information see specific files in the `database-inventory` subdirectory.

 ### HTPicard